DeloitteDigitalUK/jira-agile-metrics/README.md

 - `Throughput frequency: <freq>` – Interval to use for calculating frequency, e.g. 1D for daily or 1W for weekly.
-- `WIP window: <number>` – Number of recent periods to show in throughput chart.
+- `Throughput window: <number>` – Number of recent periods to show in throughput chart.
    Defaults to showing all periods.
 - `Throughput chart: <filename>.png` – Draw weekly throughput chart with trend line.